rbrobots/pmb2_stopping_distance/README.md

 Current issues:

 * CMakeLists.txt does not understand when the 'scripts' folder is used.
-* Need to get odometry feedback from robot
-* Need to figure out how to get callback from twist msgs
+* Publishers require delay before execution.
+Need to find out an alternative method to get this working.
-* Then integrate robot send zero velocity (and record distance) once desired velocity from mobile_base_controller/odom is reached